jbnicolai/tooly/README.md

 # tooly

-  Tooly, as in a gun that gets things done.
-Just enough to ditch jQuery, higher than underscore; another javascript utility library covering everything from dom selection and css manipulation, object inheritance and extension, logging, event handling, string formatting, etc. Basically everything that I usually want/need at my fingertips for any given project, aimed for modern browsers.
+  A gun that gets things done.
+Just enough to ditch jQuery, yet higher level than underscore; another javascript utility library covering everything from dom selection and css manipulation, object inheritance and extension, logging, event handling, string formatting, etc. Basically everything that I usually want/need at my fingertips for any given project, aimed for modern browsers.